fionahiklas/inside_cctv_setup/README.md

 Instead I've switched to using [motioneye](https://github.com/ccrisan/motioneye/wiki) as this is a much simpler application but provides just enough features.

+Update: I've also migrated away from using the single board computer (SBC) that was previously running things (a [PCEngines APU2](https://www.pcengines.ch/apu2e4.htm)) as this can't cope with 4 video cameras at all.
+Now using Raspberry Pi 4 devices

 ## Setup